The WealthPlan LLC

 • For hybrid policies, review to ensure your beneficiaries are correct and up to date.

 In conclusion, I would strongly recommend creating an LTC plan as soon as possible as I view this as the biggest risk facing clients today.
 The new LTCi solutions have tremendous features and benefits that have overcome a lot of shortcomings of older policies.
-My favorite strategy entails purchasing a LTCi policy in coordination with using an irrevocable trust where appropriate.
-Ideally, your financial planner and estate attorney should be collaborating in the creation of your custom plan.
+My favorite strategy entails purchasing an LTCi policy in coordination with using an irrevocable trust where appropriate.
+Ideally, your financial planner and estate attorney should collaborate in creating your custom plan.
 Ultimately, some coverage is better than no coverage.
-If you have any questions or would like my help in developing a plan, please book a meeting with me here.

 And of course, if you enjoy my newsletters, do me a solid and share them with others.